Joe Manganiello not actually a Manganiello, according to ‘Finding Your Roots’

 Manganiello was filming in Europe last year, and the locals mistook him as being German.

-“To think that I don’t look like the other people in m family is because I look like the Germans, OK, now that makes sense,” he said.
+“To think that I don’t look like the other people in my family is because I look like the Germans, OK, now that makes sense,” he said.
 “It’s really wild what we uncovered.”

 The 45-year-old actor known for “True Blood” and “Magic Mike” was born and raised in the Pittsburgh suburb of Mount Lebanon, Pennsylvania.
 He is married to Colombian-born actor Sofía Vergara.